Linda Carroll: Biography

-Carroll was born on April 7, 1944 in San Francisco, California to writer Paula Fox, who was 20 years old at the time of her birth.
+Carroll was born on April 7, 1944, in San Francisco, California, to writer Paula Fox, who was 20 years old at the time.
 Carroll was conceived of a short-lived relationship between Fox and an unnamed man.
 Fox lived under the roof of acting coach Stella Adler at the time, as did then unknown actor Marlon Brando.
 There have been persistent rumors that Brando was in fact Carroll's father, although neither Brando nor Fox ever commented on the matter.
 Carroll did not meet her birth mother until later in life.
 Carroll's maternal grandfather was screenwriter Paul Hervey Fox, and her grandmother, Elsie Fox (née de Sola) was a Cuban writer.

 Fox gave Carroll up for adoption at birth.
 She was adopted by optician Emil "Jack" and Louella Risi, a Catholic family of part Italian descent, and raised in the Pacific Heights neighborhood of San Francisco.
-Later in life, she took the surname Carroll following the death of her friend, Judy Carroll.
+Later in life, she took the surname Carroll following the death of her friend Judy Carroll.
 Linda graduated from high school in 1961.

-She married writer and publisher Hank Harrison in 1963 in Reno, Nevada and gave birth to a daughter, Courtney Michelle Harrison on July 9, 1964.
+She married writer and publisher Hank Harrison in 1963 in Reno, Nevada and gave birth to daughter Courtney Michelle Harrison on July 9, 1964.
 Within years of Courtney's birth, both Carroll's adoptive parents died.
-She divorced Harrison after eighteen months of marriage, alleging that he had given her the drug LSD, and brought her daughter Courtney with her to Marcola, Oregon.
-She had two other daughters, Nicole and Jaimee, with her second husband, Frank Rodríguez.
+She divorced Harrison after 18 months of marriage, alleging that he had given her the drug LSD, and brought her daughter Courtney with her to Marcola, Oregon.
+She had two other daughters with her second husband, Frank Rodríguez.

 After finishing her bachelor's degree in Oregon in the 1970s, she moved to New Zealand.
 She returned to Oregon in the 1980s, received a masters in counseling, and began practicing as a therapist.
 Carroll and her veterinarian husband, Tim Barraud, began to teach a couples course based on the Imago work of Harville Hendrix, the PAIRS training of Dr. Lori Gordon, and their own insights, study, and practices.

 As an adult, Carroll found that her birth mother is the novelist Paula Fox (her grandmother was screenwriter Elsie Fox).